Robert Hughes (swimmer): 1952 Olympic trials

 In high level National and International competition, Hughes was on the American Athletic Union Sr. Outdoor National Championship Team in 1953, and in water polo was on the American 1951 Buenos Aires Pan American Team, taking a gold medal.
 He also competed with the 1955 US Mexico City Pan American Team taking a silver medal.

-1952, 1956 Olympics
+1952 Helsinki Olympics

-Hughes was a member of the U.S. Olympic water polo team that finished fourth in the 1952 Olympic tournament in Helsinki, Finland, just out of medal contention.
+Hughes was a member of the U.S. Olympic water polo team that exceeded early expectations and finished fourth in the 1952 Olympic tournament in Helsinki, Finland, just out of medal contention.
 He played in all nine matches for the U.S. team.
+Exceeding expectations in a strong field, the U.S. won nearly all their games in the preliminary rounds, and though they lost to Italy, they advanced to the semi-finals.
+The loss to Italy in the early rounds was disappointing, and many US members believed the officiating strongly favored Italy.
+In in the final water polo rounds in early August, 1952, the US team lost to Yugoslavia 4-2, and were shut out by Hungary 4-0, settling for a fourth place finish Pre-Olympic favorite Hungary took the gold medal, Yugoslavia took the silver, and Italy took the bronze.
 The American Water Polo team at the 1952 Olympics was coached by Hughes' former High School and Junior College Coach Urho Saari.